mwielbut/StatusBarMessageExample/README.md

 This code is provided with very limited testing on a single device (iPhone 5 running IOS 6).
 Feel free to customize to support other status colors or locations.

+## Changes

+ * Oct 21, 2013 - Added optional functionality for the status bar to appear ON TOP of the app content view rather than pushing it down.